Smart Truths About Campbell Condos Buyers Miss

 What happens if nothing changes for you in the next two to three years?
 If you keep renting or delaying, and prices continue climbing even modestly, where does that leave your position in the market?
 That is not a pressure question.
 It is just worth answering honestly.

 Sub-3% mortgage rates during 2020 and 2021 were a historic anomaly, not a baseline.
 Buyers who locked in those rates in markets like Campbell built immediate equity buffers that absorbed the correction that followed.
-Today’s buyers are entering a different rate environment, one that most housing economists consider closer to the long-run historical norm.
-Waiting for rates to return to pandemic-era lows is a strategy built on an event most experts believe was a once-in-a-generation occurrence.
+Today’s buyers are entering a rate environment that most housing economists consider closer to the long-run historical norm.
+Waiting for rates to return to pandemic-era lows is a strategy built on an event most experts believe was a once-in-a-generation occurrence, one that the broader lending market has already moved well past.

 Can you see how that changes the math on waiting?
-If rates land in the mid-6s whether you buy today or twelve months from now, the question shifts.
+If rates settle in the mid-6s whether you buy today or twelve months from now, the question shifts.
 It is no longer about timing rates.
-It is about whether the home you want will cost more by the time you decide.
+It is about whether the home you want, or the equity you could be building, will cost more by the time you decide.

 Schools in Campbell